sam-xode/Panel-Button-Shortcut/README.md

 ### Steps
 1. Install Tampermonkey or another userscript manager
 2. Create a new script in the userscript manager
-3. Copy and paste the entire code from `panel-button-shortcut.js`
+3. Copy and paste the entire code from `-SamXode-- Panel Button Shortcut-1.0.user.js`
 4. Save the script

 ## 🎮 Usage